Flint Veterans Benefits Attorneys

-The Aid and Attendance Pension Program allows an eligible veteran to receive over $23,000 a year tax-free for assistance with medical expenses and long-term care.
-The eligible veteran’s widowed spouse can receive more than $12,500 a year tax-free.
-The Aid and Attendance benefit can be used to pay children, siblings and other relatives (but not a spouse) for home care.
-It can also be used to help pay for professional care in the home, an assisted living facility and a nursing home.
-In this way, the Aid and Attendance Pension Program allows an eligible veteran, or his or her widowed spouse, to remain independent for as long as possible while at the same time protecting family assets against the high cost of long-term care.
+The Aid and Attendance Pension Program allows an eligible married veteran to receive over $27,500.00 a year, tax-free, for assistance with medical expenses and long-term care.
+The eligible veteran’s widowed spouse can receive more than $14,900.00 a year tax-free.
+The Aid and Attendance benefit can be used to pay children, siblings, and other relatives (but not a spouse) for home care.
+It can also be used to help pay for professional care in the home, an assisted living facility, or a nursing home.
+In this way, the Aid and Attendance Pension Program allows an eligible veteran, or their widowed spouse, to remain independent for as long as possible, while at the same time protecting family assets against the high cost of long-term care.

 To be eligible for the Aid and Attendance benefit, a veteran must: